Breadth

 What you choose is really up to you - there is no right or wrong ways to select your breadth subjects.
 Feedback from employers in the Pharmaceutical and Biotechnology sector indicates that they look favourably on Graduates who have strategically used their subject choices to enhance their employability.
 University of Melbourne students are uniquely placed to utilise their Breadth subjects to do just this.

 Below are a few suggestions on how to use your Breadth subject choices to complement the content knowledge and practical scientific skills you will develop in your Bachelor of Biomedicine.
-Alternatively you may choose to follow a Breadth Track.
+Subjects included in these lists may have requisite requirements, and these lists are not a complete list of subjects available in mentioned areas.

 Communication and Academic English